Castles of Hârn

 Castles of Hârn is a 1987 role-playing game supplement for HârnMaster published by Columbia Games.

 Contents

-Castles of Hârn is a supplement in which the history, economics, and religious situation of eight castles from all over Harn are detailed.
+Castles of Hârn is a supplement detailing the history, economics, and religious position of eight castles from throughout the world of Harn.

 Publication history

 Castles of Hârn was written by Edwin King and Richard Porter, with art by Eric Hotz, and was published by Columbia Games in 1988 as a 64-page book.

 Shannon Appelcline noted that "This was the golden age of Hârn, roughly from 1983, when Cities of Hârn was produced to 1987, when Columbia completed their coverage of the core Hârn kingdoms and started producing standalone books like Son of Cities (1987) and Castles of Hârn (1987)."

 Reception

 Jake Thornton reviewed Castles of Harn for Games International magazine, and gave it 2 stars out of 5, and stated that "I would suggest spending the money instead on one of the excellent texts on real mediaeval fortifications.
 The only people that I can recommend this to are confirmed Harn addicts who probably have it already."